California Governor Gavin Newsom's team confident he'll beat recall attempt

 Newsom's advisors said passage of the Texas abortion bill also animated California's Democratic base, as did invoking former President Trump's name — he lost the state by a wide margin in 2020, nearly 30 points.

-President Biden joined Newsom in Long Beach Monday for his final campaign event before Election Day.
+President Biden joined Newsom in Long Beach on Monday for his final campaign event before Election Day.